sophgo/tpu-mlir/docs/quick_start/source_en/03_onnx.rst

 The model is from the official website of yolov5: https://github.com/ultralytics/yolov5/releases/download/v6.0/yolov5s.onnx

-This chapter requires the following files (where xxxx corresponds to the actual version information):
+This chapter requires the tpu_mlir python package.

-**tpu-mlir_xxxx.tar.gz (The release package of tpu-mlir)**

 .. list-table::
    :widths: 35 20 30